-The compensation of the asymmetrical latency introduced by the cable is necessary to claim a time resolution of $\pm 4$ ns using copper cables.
+The compensation of the asymmetrical latency introduced by the cable is necessary to claim a time resolution of ± 4 ns using copper cables.

 In a context like JUNO where cable layout cannot be changed after installation, asymmetry could be measured at the cable supplier premises and then manually compensated using coarse and fine delay primitives included in the firmware.
+This manual asymmetry compensation is supported by the current hardware and firmware release.